copperdogma/project-agent/AI_TESTING_PROMPT.md

 - Keep a running checklist and end with a concise pass/fail summary.
 - IMPORTANT:
   - Prefer camelCase fields for optional parameters: `expectedCommit`, `idempotencyKey`.
+  - Always use the raw JSON input editor when passing optional fields to avoid clients silently sending `null`.
-  - Omit these fields if you don't need them; if you include them, send non-empty strings.
-Avoid explicit `null` values in the UI form.
+  - Omit optional fields if you don't need them; if you include them, send non-empty strings.
+Never send `null`.
+  - For idempotency replay: repeat the EXACT same input as the first call and reuse the identical non-empty `idempotencyKey`; do not include `expectedCommit` in the replay step.
+  - For concurrency tests: `expectedCommit` must be a non-empty string taken from a snapshot captured BEFORE advancing head.
+Use camelCase `expectedCommit`.
+  - Idempotency requires `IDEMPOTENCY_TTL_S > 0` on the server.
   - The server also accepts snake_case (`expected_commit`, `idempotency_key`), but camelCase is recommended.

 Variables you will create and use: